 Although now widely regarded as one of the finest final movies of any star, along with The Misfits (1961) starring Clark Gable and On Golden Pond (1981) starring Henry Fonda, this was never actually intended as John Wayne's last movie, particularly since it was not until January 1979 - three years after filming had begun - that he was diagnosed with stomach cancer.
 In July 1978, after recovering from open heart surgery, he announced that he was intending to make a movie called "Beau John" with Ron Howard, but for some reason it never happened.
 Wayne was ill throughout "The Shootist," and his generally poor health made it difficult for him to get insurance for additional film projects.

 There had been some opposition to the casting of John Wayne, since the producers thought that at 68 he was too old to be believable as a gunfighter.
-It was producer Di Laurentiis who insisted on the casting of Wayne.
+It was producer Dino De Laurentiis who insisted on the casting of Wayne.
+John Bernard Books was only 50 in the novel.

 George C. Scott was originally offered the role of Books, and accepted it on the condition that not one word of the script be changed.
 However, the role was given to John Wayne after he expressed interest.
 The producers claim they had wanted him all along, but did not believe he would be interested in the film.